Table of Content

 One of the biggest challenges in cross-border storage is the correct classifications of the transactions regarding VAT.
 What you need to consider is explained in the following.

-The transfer of goods to another EU country has basically no cash flow implications.
+The transfer of goods to another EU country has no cash flow implications.
 However, the theory behind it is a bit more complicated.
 From a VAT perspective, the transfer of goods to the warehouse is divided into the following two transactions:

 • Intra-community movements in the country of origin